sydnieso/DH150-SydnieSo-UserResearch/README.md

 Here’s how the session is going to be scheduled.
 I will ask you a few general questions about how you search for health advice online.
 Then we will go through the search tasks you have produced for us.
 While you are working on the search tasks I would like you to think aloud by giving commentary on what is going on in your mind.
 You can talk about things you like or don’t like.
 Feel free to say anything that comes to mind and do not worry about being offensive about the design of the product.

 We will record a short video of this interview so that I can go back and review things later to make sure we understand things correctly.
 We will not use your name in connection with the recording or the results.
 The videotapes will only be used internally and never shared anywhere with anyone.

+(Basic Questions)
+What kind of phone do you use?
+What internet browser do you use?

+(Background Questions)
+For this recording could you please tell us your name and a little bit about yourself.

+What do you usually use your phone for?
+What applications do you use regularly?
+How much time a day do you use your phone?

+(Research Questions)
+How often do you use activity tracker applications?
+How well do they usually work when tracking outdoor activities?
+Do these apps usually help you stay on track with working out?
+When you are tracking health information, what kinds of information do you look to find?
+What applications have you used to help motivate your health and fitness?
+When did you start using it and how did you find out about it?
+In your opinion, what is the most useful source of information for motivating health and fitness?